isomerpages/gb-assist/_run-and-grow/overview.md

 - [Productivity Solutions Grant (PSG)](/productivity-solutions-grant/?src=rungrow_overview)<br>The Productivity Solutions Grant (PSG) supports businessees in the adoption of IT solutions or equipment that improve productivity.

+- [Energy Efficiency Grant (EEG)](/energy-efficiency-grant/?src=rungrow_overview)<br>The Energy Efficiency Grant (EEG) aims to help businesses within the Food Services, Food Manufacturing or Retail sectors to cope with rising energy costs, through co-funding investments in more energy-efficient equipment.

 - [Business Grants Portal (BGP)](/business-grants-portal/?src=rungrow_overview)<br>The Business Grants Portal (BGP) is a one-stop portal for businesses to apply for grants according to their needs without having to approach multiple agencies.